 Instructions

 - Add the cauliflower florets to a sheet pan.
 Drizzle with olive oil and season with salt and pepper.
 Toss to coat.
 Roast for 12-15 minutes until the cauliflower is slightly charred and golden around the edges.
-Remove from the oven and reduce the heat to 375 degrees.
+Remove from the oven and reduce the heat to 375℉.1 head cauliflower, 1-2 tablespoons olive oil

 - Add ½ the Gruyere and Fontina whisking to incorporate while the cheese melts.
 Repeat with the remaining half of the cheese.
-Once melted, whisk in the Parmesan and remove from the heat.
+Once melted, turn off the heat and stir in the Parmesan cheese.4 ounces Gruyere cheese, 2 ounces Fontina cheese, ¼ cup Parmesan cheese

-- Transfer the roasted cauliflower to a pie dish or shallow casserole.
+- Transfer the roasted cauliflower to a shallow casserole.
 Pour the sauce over the top.
-Bake at 375 degrees for 15-20 minutes until bubbly and golden around the edges.
+Bake at 375℉ for 15-20 minutes until bubbly and golden around the edges.
 Serve warm.

 Notes